Perform a staged migration of email

 You can run batches simultaneously or one by one.
 Do what is convenient for your schedule and ability to help people as they complete their migration.
 Remember, each migration batch has a limit of 2,000 mailboxes.

-When you're done migrating everyone to Office 365, you'll be ready to start sending email directly to Office 365 and decommissioning your old email system.
+When you're done migrating everyone to Microsoft 365 or Office 365, you'll be ready to start sending email directly to Microsoft 365 or Office 365 and decommissioning your old email system.

 Optional: Reduce email delays

-You don't need to do this task, but if you skip it, it might take longer for email to start showing up in the new Office 365 mailboxes.
+You don't need to do this task, but if you skip it, it might take longer for email to start showing up in the new Microsoft 365 or Office 365 mailboxes.

 When people outside of your organization send you email, their email systems don't double-check where to send that email every time.
 Instead, their systems save the location of your email system based on a setting in your DNS server known as a time-to-live (TTL).
 If you change the location of your email system before the TTL expires, they'll try to send you email at the old location first before figuring out that the location changed.
 This can result in a mail delivery delay.
 One way to avoid this is to lower the TTL that your DNS server gives to servers outside of your organization.
 This will make the other organizations refresh the location of your email system more often.